Arts Education Program Policies

 Registration is completed by the BIAAE office staff.

-Once a student has been accepted into a program, the student will receive the following two items by email, about two weeks before the start of the new semester:
+Once a participant has been accepted into a program, the participant will receive the following two items by email, about two weeks before the start of the new semester:

 • Detailed registration and program information